Our Leadership Council

 Co-Director, Raising Voices

-Lori Michau is the Co-founder and Co-director of Raising Voices, a feminist non-profit organization based in Kampala, Uganda, working to prevent violence against women and children.
-Ms. Michau also spearheaded the creation of the Gender-based Violence Prevention Network, now coordinated by Raising Voices, which has over 800 members across Africa.
+Lori Michau is the Co-Founder and Co-Director of Raising Voices, a feminist non-profit organization based in Kampala, Uganda, working to prevent violence against women and children.
+Lori also spearheaded the creation of the Gender-based Violence Prevention Network, now coordinated by Raising Voices, which has over 800 members across Africa.
 She has extensive experience in community mobilization; has written numerous articles on violence prevention; and leads a team dedicated to infusing global violence against women prevention work with the transformational potential of solidarity, activism and technical rigor.
 She also developed SASA!, a comprehensive methodology currently used in more than 25 countries in Africa and beyond that is among the few approaches with proven, community-level impact on preventing intimate partner violence against women and HIV risk.
-Ms. Michau received her Master's of Human RIghts from Makerere University in Uganda.
+Lori received her Master's of Human Rights from Makerere University in Uganda.

 Tina Musuya